CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### `fall_damage_reduction`

-Flat damage reduction or inrease if negative number.
+Flat damage reduction or increase if negative number.
 Like falling on a bush or soft chair or mattress or sofa.

 #### `bonus_fire_warmth_feet`